Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Miami and its opponents have gone over the current 40.5-point total in seven of 12 games (58.3%) this season.
+- Miami has combined with its opponents to score more than 39.5 points in seven of 12 games this season.

 Dolphins stats and trends

-- This season, the Dolphins have won ATS in each of their two games as a favorite of 4 points or more.
+- Miami has played 12 games, with seven wins against the spread.

-- Miami's games this year have hit the over on five of 12 set point totals (41.7%).
+- Miami's games this year have hit the over five times in 12 opportunities (41.7%).

-- When Miami puts up more than 23.0 points, it is 4-0 against the spread and 2-2 overall.
+- When Miami scores more than 23.0 points, it is 4-0 against the spread and 2-2 overall.

-- This year, the Dolphins have turned the ball over 20 times, one more than the Giants' takeaways (19).
+- The Dolphins have turned the ball over 20 times this season, one more turnover than the Giants have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Giants.